Package Leaflet: Information for the User

 abatacept

-ORENCIA contains the active ingredient abatacept, a protein obtained through cell cultures.
-ORENCIA reduces the immune system's attack on normal tissues by interfering with immune cells (called T lymphocytes) that contribute to the development of rheumatoid arthritis.
+ORENCIA contains the active substance abatacept, a protein that is produced in cell cultures.
+ORENCIA reduces the attack of the immune system on normal tissues by interfering with immune cells (called T lymphocytes) that contribute to the development of rheumatoid arthritis.
 ORENCIA selectively modulates the activation of T lymphocytes that participate in the inflammatory response of the immune system.

 ORENCIA is used to treat rheumatoid arthritis and psoriatic arthritis in adults.